 Dashavatar is NOT the Theory of Evolution

-“The Dashavatar or the ten incarnation of Lord Vishnu is nothing but the theory of evolution.
-We had first fish, then tortoise, then boar, so on….and Buddha and then Kalki will come…See, our sages knew about evolution…So cool?
+“The Dashavatar or the ten incarnations of Lord Vishnu is nothing but the theory of evolution.
+We had first fish, then the tortoise, then boar, so on….and Buddha and then Kalki will come…See, our sages knew about evolution…So cool?
 Eh?
 Our ancestors always knew about everything…” a seemingly beaming friend once told me.

 I asked him: “Then, why did we wait for Charles Darwin to develop the “the theory of evolution” if we already knew about it?”